Skip to main content

 • Stephen Gottschalk, MD

-Stephen Gottschalk, MD, St. Jude Department of Bone Marrow Transplantation and Cellular Therapy chair, focuses his research on cancer immunotherapy, cell therapy and stem cell transplantation.
-He leads a team of clinical and scientific researchers conducting clinical studies with highly specific T cells for patients with blood cancers and severe combined immunodeficiency (SCID), as well as brain and other solid tumors.
-The Gottschalk laboratory focuses on Epstein-Barr virus (EBV)-specific T cells for treating EBV-associated cancers and using genetically modified T cells for cancer immunotherapy.
-He can also speak on the successful cure, pioneered at St. Jude, of X-linked severe combined immunodeficiency disease (SCID), also known as Bubble Boy Disease.
+Stephen Gottschalk, MD, St. Jude Department of Bone Marrow Transplantation & Cellular Therapy chair, focuses his research on cancer immunotherapy, cell therapy and stem cell transplantation.
+He leads a team of clinical and scientific researchers conducting clinical studies with T cells engineered to target cancer cells, improving those that have been successful for patients with blood cancers, while also developing novel approaches for brain and solid tumors, which have yet to be treated effectively by cellular therapy.

 • Giedre Krenciute, PhD